508LoopDetected/mmOS/README.md

-# mmOS
+# skOS

-Here's my attempt to emulate a classic desktop environment from scratch with SvelteKit!
+skOS attempts to emulate a classic desktop environment from scratch using SvelteKit.
 This is just a fun time-killer to occasionally play with between other more worthwhile projects.
-Visually speaking, I'm 100% making it up as I go, but my heart ultimately lies in that late 90s / early 00s era of skeuomorphic goodness: GNOME 2, Mac OS 8, KDE 2/3, etc.
+Visually speaking, it's 100% made up as it goes along, but ultimately inspired by that late 90s / early 00s era of skeuomorphic goodness: GNOME 2, Mac OS 9, CDE, KDE 2, etc.

 ### Added so far...
-- Bare-bones Window Mgmt with resize, maximize, open/close, focusing, dragging, etc.
+- Window management with resize, maximize, open/close, focusing, dragging, etc.
-- That vintage Linux drip
+- That vintage Linux drip with basic color schemes
+- Desktop shortcuts
+- DOOM (via js-dos)
+- Terminal emulator (proof of concept)

 ### Coming next, maybe...
 - Dock-like Taskbar
-- Basic "file browser" (preset components)
+- Basic "file browser" + database
+- App Library / Package Manager (preset components)
+- User accounts / personalized settings
+- Holy refactoring, Batman!